 Communications (9 hours)

-Freshman English I, II 6
+ENGL 1010, 1020 Freshman English I, II 6

 (minimum grade of C in each)

 COMM 2200 Public Speaking 3

-Humanities and/o r Fine Arts (9 hours)
+Humanities and/or Fine Arts (9 hours)

 ENGL 2013 Black Arts and Literature I 3

 ENGL 2023 Black Arts and Literature II 3

 MUSC 1010, or Music Appreciation, or

 ART 1010 Art Appreciation 3

-ioral Science (6 hours)
+Social and Behavio oral Science (6 hours)

 Elective (One course from approved list) I 3

 HPSS 1510 Health and Wellness 3

 History (6 hours)

 HIST 2010 American History I 3

 HIST 2020 American History II 3

 Natural Science (8 hours) 8

-Two four-hour cou rses with labs from
+Two four-hour courses with labs from

-approved Genera Education list
+approved General Education list

-Mathematics (3 h ours)
+Mathematics (3 hours)

 MATH 1110 College Algebra I 3

 or MATH 1013 Contemporary Mathematics

-Orientation (1 hou ir)
+Orientation (1 hour)

 ASOR 1002 Orientation for Social Science Majors 1

-Total General Edu cation Hours 42
+Total General Education Hours 42

-Before students are admitted to the upper division of the degree program, they must have completed all of the above general education courses, in addition to AFAS 2010 and two semesters of a single African language (Arabic, Kiswahili, or Yoruba).
-They must have earned at least a C in ENGL 1010 and 1020, AFAS 2010, and the African language classes.
+Before students are admitted to the upper division of the degree program, they must have completed all of the above general education courses and AFAS 2010, Introduction to Africana Studies.
+They must have earned at least a C in ENGL 1010 and 1020 and AFAS 2010.
 They must also have removed all high school deficiencies, passed all required remedial/developmental courses, completed the Rising Junior Examination, and earned a cumulative grade point average of at least 2.0 on college-level course work.